 Kay Kern is Manager of Energy Supply and Risk Management for Burton Energy Group.
 Kay stumbled onto the energy trail in the last century as natural gas was becoming deregulated, and has found it to be a fascinating career path.
 Having worked at some point for almost every side of the business, Kay has developed a well-rounded perspective and enjoys finding ways to reduce energy spend risk for our clients.
 She appreciates the same things her children do…baseball, good food, and the great outdoors.

 Drew Norris is a software developer at Burton Energy Group by day and a husband, father, and musician by night.
 He has helped develop many of the reports and analytics that clients use to get a handle on energy usage and reduction.
-Outside the office you’ll probably find him playing with his kids or out playing with his band, Sabbatical Year.
+Outside the office you’ll probably find him playing with his kids or out playing with his band, Prep Rally.

 David Parks is a Senior Energy Analyst for Burton Energy Group.
 With over 20 years of experience in varying roles of account management and energy analysis, he knows that data collection and analysis is the backbone of every successful energy conservation plan.
 David holds an undergrad degree in Business Management and a Masters in Business Administration.
 He enjoys exploring the mountains of North Carolina and the beaches of Hilton Head Island (although he will tell you he doesn’t get to do either often enough).
 Most of his free time is spent with his family and their yellow lab – Lucky.
 Most weekends you will find him keeping score for youth basketball tournaments or serving as a timer for his children’s swim team.
 Data is his life!